Bijikyu/qreactutils/README.md

 # Run test suite
 npm test
 ```
+Before running the tests ensure `qtests` is installed by executing `npm install`.
+The `test-setup` script falls back to local stubs when `qtests` is not available.

 All tests pass with 100% functional coverage including:
 - Unit tests for all hooks and utilities